 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 - Neurodiversity, ADHD, Autism

 - LGBT+ related issues

-My fees for counselling are £50 per session (payable in advance)
+My fees for private counselling for individuals are £55 per session (payable in advance)

-For Nature & Forest Therapy Sessions my fees are £55 per hour (payable in advance)
+Individual Nature & Forest Therapy Sessions my fees are between £55 - £75+ per session dependent on duration and location (payable in advance)

 I am pretty flexible; and will work with you to find a time that's suitable for you!